gcpantazis/milo/README.md

 -----

 * Extensibility.
 How would I make a Sass pipeline, etc.?
+  * Related, need an equivalent of expressjs's app.use() for middleware.
 * Remapping sources for localization, etc.
 * Related to mapping, remote data sources.
 * Static-izer - Generate a static site.
 Require that your routes map directly to model IDs for